matveynikon/Stock_Salad/README.md

-A prototype SaaS that scrapes stock news and gives users stocks' overall news sentiments based on news articles and news summaries.
+A prototype SaaS that scrapes stock news and gives users stocks' overall news sentiments based on news articles, as well as news summaries.
 Main dashboard consists of 4 sections in a grid, these are:
 1. News sentiments and summaries of highest valued stocks
 2. News sentiments and summaries of custom stocks picked by user